 Virgin Islands Fast Facts

-- Virgin Islands National Park covers a total area of 14,689 acres
+Virgin Islands covers a total area of 14,689 acres or 23 square miles.

-- The highest elevation found in Virgin Islands is 1,277 feet on Bordeaux Mountain
+Virgin Islands’ lowest point is 0 feet at the Atlantic Ocean.
+The highest point in Virgin Islands is 1,277 feet on Bordeaux Mountain.

-- There is no fresh water source on the island of St. John.
-All water used is collected from the rain, or trucked in at very high prices.
+There is no fresh water source on the island of St. John.
+All water used is collected from the rain or boated and trucked in at very high prices.

-- The United States purchased the Virgin Islands from Denmark in 1917.
-The Danish were the first to permanently settle the islands, in the early 1700s.
+The United States purchased the Virgin Islands from Denmark in 1917.
+The Danish were the first Europeans to permanently settle the islands in the early 1700s.

 Where is Virgin Islands National Park?

 The island of St. John is one of the U.S. Virgin Islands in the Caribbean Sea.
-Visiting Virgin Islands National Park will require, at minimum, a flight to St. Thomas, and a ferry ride to St. John.
+Visiting Virgin Islands National Park will require, at minimum, a flight to St. Thomas followed by a ferry ride to St. John.
 This is not a park you can just drive to, and it requires a good amount of advanced planning.
 Further directions and maps can be found at Getting to Virgin Islands.